sartak/advent-of-code/2023/README.md

 - an 8 minute, very-ill-considered sorting of the edges by their polar coordinates (give me a break, it was well after my bedtime)
 - getting suspiciously close to, but below, the right answer on the example, which made me quickly realize I need to separately add in the perimeter
-- ending up with an off-by-one error, which a quick `ans += 1` took care of (for both the example and the input!)
+- ending up with an off-by-one error, which a quick `ans += 1` took care of (for both the example and the input!).
+I later found that this accounts for how the interior and exterior corners contribute to the area.

 … I eventually got it to work with an acceptable amount of fuss.